Setting the record straight on fire sprinklers.

 Highly unlikely.
 This is due to the way in which the sprinkler becomes active.
 Because the heating element must reach a certain temperature before a discharge occurs.
 Meaning that smoke (without heat) couldn’t set off a sprinkler system.

-8) Will the pipes burst in the winter?
+8) Will the sprinkler pipes burst in the winter?

 Unlikely, but not impossible this would depend on the type of system installed.
 Dry pipe systems are specifically designed for cold weather as they keep all the water behind, at the pump.
 Meaning that any colder/frozen areas of a building won’t have water in the pipes until an emergency occurs at which point the pump sends water to the sprinkler heads